Then He Touched Me

 "Then He Touched Me" is a song originally recorded by American country singer Jean Shepard.
-Written by George Richey and Norro Wilson (incorrectly labeled as "Norris Wilson" on the single), it reached the top ten of the US country chart and was nominated by the Grammy Awards.
+Written by George Richey and Norro Wilson, it reached the top ten of the US country chart and was nominated by the Grammy Awards.
 It was Shepard's ninth top ten single in her career and was included on her 1970 album A Woman's Hand.

 Background

 Jean Shepard would have 20 years of commercial success as a country music singer.
 Beginning in the 1950s honky tonk era, she topped the charts with "A Dear John Letter" and reached the top ten with "A Satisfied Mind".
 After a period of limited success, Shepard's 1964 single "Second Fiddle (To an Old Guitar)" reached the top ten.
 This would be followed in the 1960s and 1970s by a series of top 40 country singles.
 Among them were several top ten singles including "Then He Touched Me" in 1970.
 During the late sixties, Shepard was being produced by Kelso Herston, but found him to be unprofessional on recording sessions.
 She instead sought out an up-and-coming producer named Larry Butler.